Renaissance (band): Second incarnation (1971–1980)

 Prologue was released later in 1972 on EMI-Sovereign Records in the UK and on Capitol-Sovereign in North America.
 Prologues music was, except for two songs by McCarty, composed by Dunford, with all lyrics by Thatcher-Newsinger.
 Rock radio stations (particularly in the northeast US and Cleveland) gave the song "Spare Some Love" significant airplay for a few months after the album's release, and fans of Yes and Emerson, Lake & Palmer in particular, took notice of the band.
 Francis Monkman, of the group Curved Air (another group managed by Copeland), was a guest on VCS3 synthesizer on the final track "Rajah Khan".

-Hendry was replaced for the Prologue tour by Peter Finberg, but Finberg was already committed to another band and so could not be a permanent replacement.
+Hendry left and was replaced for the Prologue tour by Peter Finberg, but Finberg was already committed to another band and so could not be a permanent replacement.
 This left Camp to play most of the guitar on their next album, Ashes are Burning, released in 1973.
 Though the band were trying to transition to a more acoustic sound, Andy Powell, of the group Wishbone Ash (yet another group managed by Copeland), was brought in for an electric guitar solo on the final track "Ashes are Burning", which became the band's anthem piece, often extended in live performances to over twenty minutes with a long bass solo and other instrumental workouts.
 The album became the band's first to chart in the US, where it reached No. 171 on the Billboard 200.
 Shortly after the album's release, Michael Dunford returned as (acoustic) guitarist, completing what most fans regard as the classic five-piece line-up, which would remain together through five studio albums.
 The band played their first US concerts during this period, enjoying success on the East Coast in particular, which soon resulted in a special orchestral concert at New York's Academy of Music in May 1974.
 Soon Renaissance would choose to concentrate on the US market, as the UK press virtually ignored them.